-La Trattoria di Oscar in Bevagna, Italy, uses a beef-fortified chicken stock to cook the pasta for his robust ragù, made with fat-rich beef belly.
+At La Trattoria di Oscar in Bevagna, Italy, chef Filippo Artioli uses a beef and chicken stock to cook the pasta for his robust ragù, made with fat-rich beef belly.
+This recipe first appeared in our May 2014 issue with the story A Saucy Dish.

 - 1⁄3 olive oil